jakeNesom/LDA-highchart/README.md

  - Custom Angular Animations are used to show/hide the incoming data and filter menu

- - Custom Angular Filters are used to sort some dynamically created options lists (Still being tested)
+ - Custom Angular Pipes are used to sort some dynamically created options lists (Still being tested)